jiamingqiu/densityFPCA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `densityFPCA` is to implement the method proposed in TBD (citation).
+The goal of `densityFPCA` is to implement the method proposed in

+Qiu, Jiaming, Xiongtao Dai, and Zhengyuan Zhu.
+2022.
+“Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes.”
+Journal of the American Statistical Association 0 (0): 1–13. https://doi.org/10.1080/01621459.2022.2104728.

 ## Installation